On the characterization of Danielewski surfaces by their automorphism group: Introduction

 \section{Introduction}

-Throughout this note we work over the field of complex numbers $\mathbb{C}$ and affine algebraic varieties are always considered to be irreducible.
+Throughout this note we work over the field of complex numbers $\mathbb{C}$ and algebraic varieties are always considered to be affine and irreducible.
 One of our main results in \cite{liendo2018characterization} is the proof that affine toric surfaces are uniquely determined by their automorphism groups in the category of normal affine surfaces.
 In this note we apply similar techniques to investigate in as far this result can be extended to other classes of affine surfaces with a large automorphism group.

-A well studied class of affine surfaces are {\it Danielewski surfaces}, i.e. surfaces of the form $\D_p^n = \{ x^ny = p(z) \} \subset \mathbb{A}^3$ for some polynomial $p\in \C[z]$.
+A well studied class of affine surfaces are {\it Danielewski surfaces}, i.e., surfaces of the form $\D_p^n = \{ x^ny = p(z) \} \subset \mathbb{A}^3$ for some polynomial $p\in \C[z]$.
 We denote by $\wD_p^n$ the normalization of $\D_p^n$.
-These surfaces were introduced by Danielewski in order to construct a counterexample to the cancellation problem (\cite{danielewski1989cancellation}).
+Recall that $\D_p^1$ is always normal.
+These surfaces were introduced by Danielewski in order to construct a counterexample to the generalized Zariski cancellation problem (\cite{danielewski1989cancellation}).
 Since then, numerous papers have been published on the subject, in particular with regards to the rich structure of their automorphism groups.
-The automorphism groups of two generic smooth Danielewski surfaces {$\wD_p^1$ and $\wD_q^1$ are isomorphic.
-This follows from \cite[Theorem and Remark~(3) on page 256]{MR1045377}, see also \cite[Theorem 2.7]{MR3495426}}.
-Therefore, the automorphism group of a Danielewski surface does not determine the surface in general.
+The automorphism groups of two generic smooth Danielewski surfaces $\D_p^1$ and $\D_q^1$ are isomorphic, where $\D_p^1$ is generic if $\deg p(z)\geq 3$ and no affine automorphism permutes the roots of $p(z)$ in $\CC$.
+This follows from \cite[Theorem and Remark~(3) on page 256]{MR1045377}, and more precisely from \cite[Theorem~2.7]{MR3495426}.
+Indeed, in this last reference, it is proven that for a generic Danielewski surface $\D_p^1$, we have $\Aut(\D_p^1)\simeq (\CC[x]\ast\CC[y])\rtimes(\CC^*\rtimes \Z/2\Z)$ and the semidirect product structure does not depend on $p(z)$.
+A similar result holds for $n>1$ where we have $\Aut(\D_p^n)\simeq (\CC[x])\rtimes\CC^*$ for every generic polynomial $p$, see \cite{makar2001group}.
+This yields that the automorphism group of a Danielewski surface does not determine the surface in general.
 However, we prove the following result: